The potential dangers of sleep trackers, according to experts

 Using that measurement, an adult who sleeps the recommended eight hours a night would require about 1.6 to two hours of sleep in REM sleep and the same amount in deep sleep.
 However, everyone is different, and it’s unwise to fixate on specific numbers, said sleep researcher Dr. Ana Krieger, a professor of clinical medicine in the departments of medicine, neurology and genetic medicine at Weill Cornell Medical College in New York City.

 Why?
-Because researchers are still using rudimentary tools to understand a brain system that is truly controlled by chemicals, said Krieger, who is chief of sleep neurology at Weill Cornell.
+Because researchers are still using rudimentary tools to understand a brain system that is truly controlled by chemicals, said Krieger, who is director of the Center for Sleep Medicine at Weill Cornell Medicine and NewYork-Presbyterian.

 “Today, we measure electrical activity and brain waves, when what we need is more science to understand the true neurochemical underpinnings of sleep,” she said.
 “I often tell patients, it’s like this beautiful full orchestra that plays at night, with many different chemicals, or instruments if you will, that enter and recede at different times.”